microsoft/nni/docs/source/nas/exploration_strategy.rst

       log_frequency=50
    )
    trainer.fit()

+One-shot strategy can be used without :class:`nni.retiairi.nn.pytorch.RetiariiExperiment`.
+Thus, the ``trainer.fit()`` here runs the experiment locally.

 After ``trainer.fit()`` completes, we can use ``trainer.export()`` to export the searched architecture (a dict of choices) to a file.